Association

 The Canadian Association of Slavists Student Essay Contests

-Essays completed in any discipline relating to the regions of central and eastern Europe, Russia, and central Asia are eligible.
-Students participating in the contest must have been enrolled at a Canadian educational institution during the preceding academic year (Fall 2022 – Winter 2023).
-Their essays may have been written in connection with course work, with thesis or dissertation research, or for presentation at scholarly meetings.
+Papers completed in any discipline relating to any part of central and eastern Europe, Russia, central Asia, or the Caucasus are eligible.
+Students participating in the contest must have been enrolled at a Canadian educational institution during the preceding academic year.
+Their essays may have been written in connection with course work, as a component of thesis or dissertation research, or for presentation at scholarly meetings.
 Only unpublished papers that are not currently under consideration for publication are considered for the contest.

 List of Past Student Essay Prize Winners